 Practicing the Disciplines

-Acknowledging things as they are through the discipline of desire or perception is the first step.
+Acknowledging and accepting things as they are through the discipline of desire or perception is the first step.

 Stating what is going on without value judgment or strong emotive language helps de-catastrophize situations.
-This allows us to avoid clinging to unhealthy emotional reactions.
-We accept that ourselves and our situation are “perfect in every way.”
+This allows us to avoid acting on unhealthy emotional reactions.
+We accept that ourselves and our situation are perfect in every way.